adambor/SolLightning-sdk/README.md

 try {
     //Wait for the payment to arrive
     await swap.waitForPayment(null, null, (txId: string, confirmations: number, targetConfirmations: number) => {
-        //Updates about the swap state, txId, current confirmations of the transaction, required target confirmations, amount of the transaction received, updated totalFee (as on-chain fees may change), and resulting amount of token received.
+        //Updates about the swap state, txId, current confirmations of the transaction, required target confirmations });
-    });
     //Claim the swap funds
     await swap.claim();